 We enjoy tent camping and we loved that our girls get to experience ‘real camping’.
 However, that doesn’t mean that we don’t enjoy some creature comforts, such as a fan in the summer or charging our phones.
-It has been hard to find campgrounds that offer water and electricity at tent sites, but Asheville KOA East does!
+It’s hard to find campgrounds that offer water and electricity at tent sites, but Asheville KOA East does!

 Wi-fi is offered throughout the campground for all of the campers.
 We were given a wi-fi password at check-in and were able to update our Facebook and Instagram feeds all weekend long.